How To List Your House On The MLS For Sale By Owner (Without A Real Estate Agent)

 So, if you want to list for sale by owner on MLS, a flat fee MLS listing is your best and only option.

-Follow These Steps to List Your House In the MLS Without a Realtor:
+Follow These Steps to List Your House On the MLS For Sale By Owner:

 - Research to Find the Best Flat Fee MLS Broker In Your Area